benbrastmckie/.config/README.md

 3. [Debian Linux Insallation](#Debian-Linux-Installation)
 4. [Remapping Keys](#Remapping-Keys)

-The software covered includes NeoVim, Git, Zathura, Zotero, Alacritty, Tmux, and Fish.
+The software covered includes NeoVim, Git, Zathura, Zotero, Fish, and either Kitty or both Alacritty and Tmux.
 I will also include information for globally remapping keys to [better](https://www.reddit.com/r/vim/comments/lsx5qv/just_mapped_my_caps_lock_to_escape_for_the_first/) suit writing LaTeX documents with NeoVim.